campvanilla/casualdb/README.md

 </code></h4>

-Searches an array and updates all occurrences that satisfy the predicate with the return value of the _updateMethod_.
+Searches through the collection and returns a `CollectionOperator` with all occurrences that satisfy the predicate updated with the return value of the _updateMethod_.
 The predicate can be of two forms:

-1. An object with keys that you would like to match
+1. An object with keys that you would like to match.
+The keys of the object should be a subset of the keys available on the items of the collection.
 2. A search-function where you can provide your custom logic and return `true` for the condition you are looking for.

 Returns a `CollectionOperator` with the updated array.